danielbodnar/awesome-stars/README.md

 - [jeliasson/dockr](https://github.com/jeliasson/dockr) - The goal of dockr is to help you administer docker-compose and your container config files in a easy and predictable way.
 It's main purpose is to find compose.yaml-files, verify their syntax, and merg
 - [HariSekhon/DevOps-Python-tools](https://github.com/HariSekhon/DevOps-Python-tools) - 80+ DevOps & Data CLI Tools - AWS, GCP, GCF Python Cloud Functions, Log Anonymizer, Spark, Hadoop, HBase, Hive, Impala, Linux, Docker, Spark Data Converters & Validators (Avro/Parquet/JSON/CSV/INI/XML
 - [asyncapi/github-action-for-cli](https://github.com/asyncapi/github-action-for-cli) - GitHub Action with generator, validator, converter and others - all in one for your AsyncAPI documents with AsyncAPI CLI as backbone
+- [asyncapi/cli](https://github.com/asyncapi/cli) - CLI to work with your AsyncAPI files.
+You can validate them and in the future use a generator and even bootstrap a new file.
+Contributions are welcomed!
 - [envkey/envkey](https://github.com/envkey/envkey) - Simple, end-to-end encrypted configuration and secrets management
 - [fjogeleit/yaml-update-action](https://github.com/fjogeleit/yaml-update-action) - Update YAML property with dynamic values
 - [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.